Global Health Track

 Participants enrolled in the track will be paired with a global health mentor who will help them develop a scholarly project and select and prepare for an international experience.
 The mentor will also help the resident tailor the experience to meet career goals and individual interests.
 Residents in the track will participate in monthly journal clubs, local and international global health electives, online modules and reading requirements, and campus-wide global health educational sessions when able.
-In addition, residents will have the opportunity to enroll in formal global health classes for academic credit as part of the Global Health Certificate Program offered through the College of Graduate Studies.

 All interns will be informed of the track and given details regarding specific requirements shortly after arrival at MUSC.
 Interested residents will be invited to submit an application during January of their intern year.
 Approval for participation must be granted by the Residency Program Director and the Global Health Track Program Director.
 Residents approved for participation will then be assigned a mentor.